ga4gh/data-security/AAI/AAIConnectProfile.md

 1. Passport Issuers are used to package Visas into signed Passports.

-2. Passport Issuers do not need to be a be a OIDC provider, and MAY provide a .well-known endpoint that doesn't conform to the OIDC Discovery specification for ease of finding signing keys.

-    1. Passport Issuers MAY be AAI Clients, Clearinghouses, Brokers or any other entity and do not need to be part of the OIDC flow.

-    2. Passports SHOULD be signed in the same way that Brokers sign access tokens.
+2. Passport Issuers SHOULD be Brokers.

 3. Passports themselves are JWTs that contain Visas.
-Passports use this format [Format](#claims-sent-to-data-holder-by-a-broker-via-token-or-userinfo) as a signed JWT.
+Passports use [this format](#claims-sent-to-data-holder-by-a-broker-via-token-or-userinfo) as a signed JWT.

     1. It is RECOMMENDED for Passports to conform to the <https://tools.ietf.org/html/rfc7515> (JWS) Specification.

+    2. Passports MUST be signed with the `RS256` or `ES256` algorithm.

 4. Passports MAY be issued from a Token Endpoint using the [token exchange OAuth extension](https://datatracker.ietf.org/doc/html/rfc8693), modulo the following clarifications: